 - Freshly ground pepper

-- About 1/2 slightly stale a whole crusty, country style white bread, cut into 1-inch pieces (8 cups)
+- 8 cups country style white bread, slightly stale and cut into 1-inch pieces)

 - Pre-heat oven to 350° F.